 Set an expiration date

-3. Under General settings, select an option for Expiration date and set your preferences.
+3. Under General settings, select an option for Expiration date and complete the settings that appear.
+See below for expiration date types.

 4. Save the form.

 Your client will see the expiration date at the top of the form.
-Once the form expires, they will no longer be able to submit the form.
+After the form expires, clients will no longer be able to submit the form.

-👋 Here’s a tip... set an expiration date on a form template if you want it to apply to all clients who receive that form.
+👋 Here’s a tip...
+Set an expiration date on a form template if you want it to apply to all clients who receive that form.
 You can also adjust the expiration settings on any form already added to a project.
-This is helpful for when a client needs extra time!

 Expiration date types